| How

 a sailing certificate and/or signed affadavit stating that

+you are qualified to sail a yacht.
 If you are qualified then you can choose a bareboat

 yacht(although a lot of experienced sailors choose to